-Diamondback water snakes can be found throughout the southeastern United States.
-Cottonmouths are common in many of the same places as diamondbacks.
+Diamondback water snakes can be found in the areas east and west of the Mississippi River.
+Cottonmouths have a wider range but are common in many of the same places as diamondbacks.
 Both snakes are semi-aquatic; they’re often seen in or around permanent sources of freshwater, like swamps, rivers, and lakes.

 You may also see diamondbacks and cottonmouths basking on rocks near the water’s edge.
 They’re also commonly seen draped over branches overhanging the water.
 Cottonmouths don’t climb trees, but they can slither out onto low branches to sun themselves over the water.

 Diamondback Water Snake vs Cottonmouth: Appearance

 When comparing the diamondback water snake vs cottonmouth, it may be difficult, at first glance, to tell the difference.
 Both snakes have base color of yellow to brown, and both have darker markings.
 However, a few key characteristics give each species a unique appearance.

 First, when cottonmouths swim, most of their body stays above water.
 When glimpsed from above, the diamondback’s red eyes are easily seen, whereas the cottonmouth’s eyes are invisible from above.
 In general, diamondback water snakes have more distinct patterns along their bodies than cottonmouths have.

 Perhaps the biggest difference between the diamondback and cottonmouth is the color of their mouths.
 Cottonmouths (which are also known as water moccasins) are so named because of the snowy white interiors of their mouths, which they readily display in self-defense.
 Cottonmouths also have large, hollow fangs, which diamondback water snakes lack.